 Hardware requirements

 Hardware requirements depend on your usage scenario.
-Below are several common deployment options—review them to determine what setup best fits your needs.
+Below are several common deployment options; review them to determine which setup fits your needs best.

-Here are the baseline requirements for running a proof-of-concept installation.
+Here are the baseline requirements for running a tiny installation.
+The minimum recommended configuration for each node is as follows:

 Compute:

-- Three physical or virtual servers with amd64/x86_64 architecture, each having at least 16 GB RAM and 4 CPU cores.
+• Three physical or virtual servers with amd64/x86_64 architecture, with at least 16 GB RAM and 4 CPU cores each.

-- If the servers are virtualized, ensure that nested virtualization is enabled and the CPU model is set to
+• Virtualized servers need nested virtualization enabled and the CPU model set to host (without emulation).

 Storage: